Overv/Open.GL/content/introduction.md

 Context creation will be explained for *SFML*, *GLFW* and *SDL*, so use whatever library suites you best.
 See the next chapter for the differences between the three if you're not sure which one to use.

 > You also have the option of creating the context yourself using Win32 or Xlib, but your code will not be portable anymore.
-That means you can not use the same code for all platforms anymore.
+That means you can not use the same code for all platforms.

 If you've got everything you need, let's [begin](/context).